forsynthielle/forsynthielle/README.md

 multifandom, my favs blood debt

-i have a very crude humour that may involves sexual/offensive remarks (ex: genders, races) and neglect using tonetags if i got too comfortable so iwec it is
+i have a very crude humour that may involves sexual/offensive remarks (ex: genders, races) if i got too comfortable and i also neglect using tonetags so iwec it is

 ^ not into ur taste? tell me, easy